sarasunsh/cheddar/readme.md

   - Node/Express and Sequelize/PostgreSQL on the back-end
   - Passport.js and bcrypt for authentication
   - Webpack as a build tool
-  - Enzyme and Mocha for testing.
+  - Enzyme and Mocha for testing

 In addition to the Affectiva SDK, Cheddar also utilizes APIs from Twitter and Stripe.
 The data visualization dashboard was built with a React implementation of the Highcharts library.